 Picking the mid-1980s as a cut-off helps emphasise the historical interest of this collection.
 Through it snatches can be overheard of an older country of coal mines and shipyards, street markets and trawler fleets and trams.
 Others bear witness to more specific disappearances, like that of the one o'clock gun in Liverpool.
 There also seems to have been an insatiable fascination with church bells, giving the impression of pre-war levels of religious observance.

 The pie chart above shows the proportions of recordings according to broad subject categories, where places of origin are known.
 The sound effects database has a lot of industrial process sounds, but only rarely are their locations given.
 Church bells, on the other hand, are nearly always attributed to a particular church in a particular town or village.
 One result of this is to skew the country's representation on the sound map towards London and the South-east.
-This is a shame but unavoidable without levelling down, which would be worse.
+This is a shame but unavoidable without levelling down.

 Throughout the rest of 2018 I'll be fleshing out many of the individual recording entries with some research on their subjects.
 In the meantime, I hope you enjoy listening to this contingent, half-hopeful account of the United Kingdom of the near past.